ctaylr13/tenth_inning/README.md

 # tenth_inning

-A Red Sox 2025 season explorer: a DuckDB warehouse built from MLB StatsAPI data, a FastAPI read layer over it, and a React frontend that renders the schedule and a
+A Red Sox 2025 season explorer: a DuckDB warehouse built from MLB StatsAPI data, a FastAPI read layer over it, and a React frontend that renders the schedule

 ---